Strategic Assessment. – Nine Steps to Success™

 Walt Disney: “We create happiness by providing the finest in entertainment for people of all ages, everywhere.”

-Amazon: “To build a place where people can come to find and discover anything they might want to buy online.”
+Amazon: “To build a place where people can find and discover anything they might want to buy online.”

-And here are some good examples of Vision statements that are designed to inspire:
+And here are some excellent examples of Vision statements that are designed to inspire:

 Save the Children: “Our vision is a world in which every child attains the right to survival, protection, development and participation.”